EU Initiatives

 EUFireStat project (Closing data gaps and paving the way for pan-European fire safety efforts) has finalized and the final report is available behind this link.
 The report provides a very good overview of the situation of managing fire safety statistics in Europe and internationally.
 It also identifies potential ways forward for further harmonization and cross-learning between different countries.

-As soon as possible, the pilot project must be followed up by actual data collection at a European level and integrated within Eurostat.
-To do so, the pilot project should be followed-up by a preparatory action again initiated by the European Parliament.
+The pilot project will be followed up by actual data collection at Member States level with objective to be integrated within Eurostat.
+To do so, a preparatory action has been initiated by the European Parliament in 2023 and accepted by the 2024 budget process.
+The project will begin quickly after selecting a contractor.